xsdk-project/MathPackagesTraining2020/_lessons/time_integrators_sundials/lesson.md

 1. Create preconditioner "setup" and "solve" routines that prepare any data structures necessary to perform preconditioning (called infrequently) and apply the preconditioner (called frequently), respectively.

-   Here, we create the routines [precondition_setup][15] and [preconditioner_solve][16], that employ a scalable geometric multigrid solver for only the diffusion portion of the problem, $\nabla \cdot ( D \nabla u )$.
+   Here, we create the routines [precondition_setup][15] and [preconditioner_solve][16], that employ a scalable geometric multigrid solver for only the diffusion portion of the problem, $$\nabla \cdot ( D \nabla u )$$.
 This should be a perfect preconditioner when running in IMEX mode, but will only be approximate when running a fully implicit formulation of the problem.

 2. Supply the preconditioning routines to the integrator.